 There are many specialist FOOD SHOPS in the area, including the Chatsworth Farm Shop mentioned earlier.
 Ashbourne, proud to be a ‘Fairtrade town’ has several: The Cheddar Gorge has lovely cheese, pates and cold meats, cakes and bread; opposite the marketplace, Bramhall’s, another delicatessen with nother tempting array of exotic cheeses, breads, quiches and pies as well as chocolates.
 In Bakewell there are various Bakewell Pudding shops, all claiming to produce the one and only authentic pudding.

 There are two excellent butchers in Ashbourne – Peaches in the Market Place, and Nigel’s down Compton; nearer to home the White Peak Butchers in Tissington is a not-to-be-missed delight.
 Their bacon is wonderful: it really fries – rather than stewing in a scummy liquid.
 Many of our guests walk over the hills to buy their bacon for a breakfast treat.
 They are open 8-5 Tuesday to Friday and 8-4 on Saturdays.
-If you find yourself near Stoney Middleton you simply must try some meat from John Hancock’s butchers.
-John is a local farmer, and sells his own meat.
-His farm is immaculate, his animals beautifully looked after and his meat delicious.

 Whilst on the self-indulgence theme, there are several opportunities to enjoy beauty treatment and massages, but a good tip is to book in at The Devonshire Spa in the famous Dome at Buxton.
 The stunning building was built by one of the Dukes of Devonshire to house and exercise his horses; more recently it used to be a hospital but now it houses the Buxton section of Derby University.